Image Export

 Bitmap Export

-Building upon the SVG export capabilities of yFiles for HTML, bitmap based exports can be realised.
-The Image Export demo demonstrates how the browser’s canvas drawing capabilities may be utilized to export the IGraph as PNG image.
+Building upon the SVG export capabilities of yFiles for HTML, bitmap-based exports can be realized.
+The Image Export demonstrates how the browser’s canvas drawing capabilities can be used to export the IGraph as a PNG image.

-The demo also shows how the SvgExport can be used for server sided image export with a Batik powered Java servlet or a Node.js server.
+The demo also shows how the SvgExport can be used for server-side image export with a Batik powered Java servlet or a Node.js server.

 PDF Export

-Similar to the Image Export demo, the PDF Export demo demonstrates export of the IGraph’s content as PDF.
+Similar to the Image Export demo, the PDF Export demo demonstrates exporting the content of the IGraph as a PDF file.

-It features both, pure client sided and server sided PDF export.
-The client sided export makes use of the svg2pdf and jsPDF libraries which are open source projects (co-)maintained by yWorks.
+It offers both client-side and server-side PDF export options.
+The client-side export uses the svg2pdf and jsPDF libraries, which are open-source projects (co-)maintained by yWorks.

-The server sided export is closely related to the Image Export demo and follows the same approach.
-Both demos show how to enhance the feature set of yFiles for HTML by means of third-party libraries with little effort.
+The server-side export is closely related to the Image Export demo and follows the same approach.
+Both demos illustrate how to enhance the feature set of yFiles for HTML by using third-party libraries with minimal effort.

 VSDX Export

-With the VSDX Export for yFiles for HTML add-on it is possible to export yFiles Diagrams to the VSDX files, which can be opened in Microsoft Visio®.
-The VSDX Export Demo shows how different graphs with different styles are exported.
+The VSDX Export for yFiles for HTML add-on enables you to export yFiles diagrams to VSDX files, which can be opened in Microsoft Visio®.
+The VSDX Export Demo shows how different graphs with various styles are exported.

-The add-on is capable of automatically converting most yFiles graphs including all graph items (nodes, groups, edges, labels, and ports), their styling, and their data.
-As yFiles itself, the export offers rich configuration and customization options in case you need a more tailored result.
+The add-on can automatically convert most yFiles graphs, including all graph items (nodes, groups, edges, labels, and ports), their styling, and their data.
+Like yFiles, the export offers extensive configuration and customization options if you need a more tailored result.

 You can find the VSDX Export’s Developer’s Guide and API documentation here.